Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/installation.md

 In this example, Apache Tomcat is used as a web application container.

 <ol>
-<li>Download the [Coordinator web application](http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/coordinator/1.0.1/coordinator-1.0.1.war) from our Nexus instance.</li>
+<li>Download the <a href="http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/coordinator/1.0.1/coordinator-1.0.1.war">Coordinator web application</a> from our Nexus instance.</li>
 <li>Add the coordinator-specific parameters to the Tomcat setup.
 Use the <code>TOMCAT_HOME/bin/setenv.sh</code> file.
 For example:</li>
 <pre><code>
 coordinator setenv.sh